ramashishpanchal/Image-Caption-Generator/readme.md

 ## 🧠 How It Works

-The model follows a two-stage architecture:
+The project follows a two-stage architecture consisting of an **image encoder** and a **caption generation model**.

 ### 1. Image Feature Extraction
 A pretrained **Convolutional Neural Network (CNN)** such as **ResNet**, **VGG**, or **Inception** is used to extract visual features from input images.

 In this project, the CNN encoder produces **feature maps of size (49, 2048)**.
-These feature maps represent **49 spatial regions of the image**, each encoded with **2048-dimensional deep features** capturing high-level semantic information.
+These feature maps represent **49 spatial regions of the image**, each encoded with **2048-dimensional deep feature vectors** that capture high-level semantic information.

 ### 2. Caption Generation

-The extracted image features are then passed into a **sequence model (RNN/LSTM)** that generates captions **word by word**.
+The extracted image features are passed to a language model that generates captions **word by word**.

+The project was implemented in two stages:

+- **LSTM-based Caption Generator**
+  Initially, a **Recurrent Neural Network (LSTM)** was used to generate captions from the extracted image features.

+- **Transformer-based Caption Generator**
+  To improve caption quality and contextual understanding, a **full Transformer architecture was later implemented from scratch**, replacing the LSTM-based decoder.

 ### Model Pipeline

-Image → CNN Feature Extractor → **49 × 2048 Feature Map** → LSTM Caption Generator → **Generated Caption**
+Image → CNN Feature Extractor → **49 × 2048 Feature Map** → Caption Generator (**LSTM / Transformer**) → **Generated Caption**

 ---